dougalrm/aider-patterns-wow/data/docs/using_feedback_to_drive_product_improvement.md

 Encourage open and transparent communication among team members and create an environment where team members feel comfortable giving and receiving feedback, and where constructive criticism is encouraged.

-Check out the [**Nurturing the right environment (Psychological Safety)' (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/aa3752ff-4edf-4889-a690-516f1cd2755c.aspx) CDF pattern for suggestions you can adopt.
+Check out the [**Nurturing the right environment (Psychological Safety)' (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/aa3752ff-4edf-4889-a690-516f1cd2755c.aspx) pattern for suggestions you can adopt.

 ## Who Should be Involved in Feedback?